tc39/notes/es7/2015-11/nov-17.md

 DE: today, the cost is both for implementators (no one implements correctly), and user extension

-…some talk about, why is this costly for the implementation…
+...some talk about, why is this costly for the implementation...

-WH: I don’t buy the implementation costs, but I do support this proposal for user ergonomics.
+WH: I don't buy the implementation costs, but I do support this proposal for user ergonomics.
 It makes it much clearer to users what they should implement if they want to subclass RegExp and reduces the opportunities for getting a performance surprise if they override just one thing.

 BE: it was added late